IBM-Bluemix-Docs/voice-agent/troubleshooting.md

 ### Why are my calls failing frequently?

 Voice agents can have problems when calls fail because a Service Orchestration Engine (SOE) initiates a long transaction, and it does not respond to your voice agent in a timely manner.
 If a transaction exceeds the default {{site.data.keyword.conversationshort}} timeout, the call fails.
 To avoid call failures, the SOE can modify the default {{site.data.keyword.conversationshort}} timeout using the `vgwConversationResponseTimeout` state variable.
 See [Variables set in the {{site.data.keyword.conversationshort}} dialog](https://www.ibm.com/support/knowledgecenter/SS4U29/api.html#variables-conv).

+### Various Limitations

+* You can create new Watson service instances directly from the _Create a voice agent_ dashboard for either the **Dallas** or **Washington DC** regions.
+To connect your voice agent to Watson services in other regions, create your Watson services before you create a voice agent on the _Manage_ dashboard.

+* Only connections to the public switched telephone network (PSTN) are supported.

+* All voice agent configurations must be specified in the {{site.data.keyword.conversationshort}} service that uses the API.